wp-plugins/stumble-for-wordpress/readme.txt

 **Stumble! for WordPress** extends WordPress to support a "random article" feature, similar to [StumbleUpon's StumbleThru](http://www.stumbleupon.com/stumblethru.php) and Wikipedia's (Mediawiki's) random article feature.

 The plugin supports basic "go to any random page" functionality, but can also integrate with [Yet Another Related Posts Plugin](http://mitcho.com/code/yarpp/) to stumble similar articles. *Stumble! for WordPress* will automatically give priority to articles with more comments, so users will be brought to your most popular posts.

+Also supprots statistics to show most "stumbled" posts.

 The plugin is currently in BETA.
 Please reports any bugs you find.